gaohanlei1/jetAnomalyDetection/README.md

 - Run `source start_venv.sh` anytime to start the venv, and `deactivate` to terminate it

 - Modify `configs/config.yaml` to customise data locations, hyperparameters, etc.

+- For any script, run `python3.9 <path/to/script.py> -h` to check what command-line parameters are used

 ### Preprocessing